grand ronde tribal Kalapuya storybooks for kids

 In 2017, the Oregon state legislature enacted the Tribal History/Shared History initiative and directed the Oregon Department of Education’s Office of Indian Education (ODE/OIE) to develop a K–12 Native American curriculum for all Oregon public schools.
 Since 2017, more than 45 lesson plans have been developed for grades four, eight, and ten across multiple content areas.
 During the 2020/21 academic year, ODE/OIE launched the first phase of implementation in these grade levels.
 According to the Tribal History/Shared History status assessment in 2022, for non-mandated grades (1st – 3rd), 66% of Educators said they were aware of Tribal History/Shared History.
 Only 26% of educators said they understood the concepts well enough to teach them.
 Only 36% of educators in Oregon said they feel moderately or well supported in teaching this curriculum.
 Curriculum directors expressed that those educators who know about the initiative show interest in implementing—as one participant put it, teachers are “begging for it.
 We want this, we want this historical knowledge…” Curriculum developed by the Confederated Tribes of Grand Ronde for K – 2 grades has been under-utilized in Oregon as shown by the assessment.

-We intend to reach not only schoolchildren, but homeschoolers and teachers/parents as well.
-With the added special event of a Grand Ronde Tribal member speaker to share regalia, storytelling and music, as well as answer questions, this series will bridge the gap between the creation and delivery of the Tribal History/Shared History curriculum in these communities.
-This pilot year of the program will allows us to gather data about how local communities react to this educational experience and how we can improve it for future years.
+Our Acorn Circle program reaches children and also teachers.
+With the added special event of a Grand Ronde Tribal member speaker to share regalia, storytelling and music, as well as answer questions, this series bridges the gap between the creation and delivery of the Tribal History/Shared History curriculum in these communities.

 Overview

-The Acorn Circle program will bring Native American culture and children’s education to three libraries in Fall 2023.
-Singing Creek Educational Center (SCEC) is proud to partner with Cottage Grove, Creswell, and Springfield libraries to provide this educational program.
-Funding and staffing are provided by SCEC and facilities and marketing are provided by the libraries.
-Each library receives three sessions for children including a book reading and a craft project, utilizing curriculum from the Confederated Tribes of Grand Ronde.
-In November, SCEC and the libraries will host a Native American speaker for a free public event, to include storytelling and a presentation.
+The Acorn Circle program brings Native American culture and children’s education to libraries in the Lane/Linn/Douglas County area.
+We partner with local libraries to provide this educational program free to the public.
+Each library receives three sessions for children including story time and a craft project, utilizing curriculum from the Confederated Tribes of Grand Ronde.
+At the conclusion of the sessions, the libraries host a Native American culture-bearer in a free public event that can include storytelling, music, and traditional handcrafts.

-Our Executive Director, Karen Rainsong, has been getting to know the Indigenous community locally for many years.
+Our Executive Director, Karen Rainsong, though not Native herself, is connected with the Indigenous (Kalapuya) community locally.
 She regularly teaches at and participates in the Native American Cultural Encampments that happen during the summer in Lane County, with Deitrich Peters and his extended family and community.
-Karen brings the Kalapuya Ways presentation items, as well as atlatls, cordage making, storytelling and children’s crafts to these campouts.
+Karen brings the Kalapuya Ways presentation items, as well as atlatls, cordage making, storytelling and children’s crafts to these public events.
+SCEC also has been providing Kalapuya Ways presentations since 2007 to local communities.
 Karen comes to this work from a place of respect, humility, listening and cooperation.
 Read more here.

-The Woodard Family Foundation and the City of Cottage Grove
+Spirit Mountain Community Fund, Three Rivers Foundation, The Woodard Family Foundation, the City of Cottage Grove and participating libraries

 And support from local businesses: